 - Proofread your resume several times and have different persons review the resume.

-- Get resume and CV editing by professional admissions editors.
+- Get professional editing services, including resume and CV editing by professional editors.

 - Make general or ambiguous claims without concrete evidence to back them up.